timmykuo/mitopipeline/doc/pipeline_builder.rst

 .. code:: bash

     #convert vcf file to avinput file
-    perl $TOOLS/convert2annovar.pl -format vcf4 $VCFS/$1_$filetype.vcf  > $ANNOVAR/$1.avinput
+    perl $TOOLS/convert2annovar.pl -format vcf4 $VCFS/$1$filetype.vcf  > $ANNOVAR/$1.avinput

     perl $TOOLS/table_annovar.pl $ANNOVAR/$1.avinput $TOOLS/humandb/ -remove -protocol dbnsfp33a -operation f -build hg38 -nastring . > $3/$1.avoutput

-This is the suggested usage from annovar.
-You can read more about these files on their website.
-It also uses the hg38 version of the human reference genome.
+One thing to note is that you have to first download the -buildver and databases for hg38 through a different script called annotate_variation.pl.
+You can read more about these files on their `guide <http://annovar.openbioinformatics.org/en/latest/user-guide/startup/>`_.